 - The amount of pressure applied when using the tamper.

 - The amount of coffee in the portafilter, aka “dose.”

 - The machine

-1.-Type of ground.
-You can see more details in our newsletter calibration guide (subscribe if you haven’t!).
-The type of grinding used is essential since coffee acts as a barrier to the passage of water in your portafilter, the finer the coffee, the less the water will be able to flow, the thicker the coffee, the water will pass through quickly and will not extract all the flavors you expect.
+The type of grinding used is essential since coffee acts as a barrier to the passage of water in your portafilter; the finer the coffee, the less the water will be able to flow, and the thicker the coffee, the water will pass through quickly and will not extract all the flavors you expect.

-To make the perfect espresso, use a fine ground coffee.
+To make the perfect espresso, use fine ground coffee.

 Grind size DOES affect coffee flavor.
 The finer the coffee, the more bitter the extraction, and the coarser the grind, the more acidic it will be.

-4.- The machine.
-There are home and professional espresso machines, and besides water, they only need good temperature and pressure.
+There are home and professional espresso machines, and besides water, they only need suitable temperature and pressure.